 Assignment Two: Reading Journals: Throughout the term you will turn in 5 one to two page reading journals.
 These papers should reflect your reactions to one of the books, chapters or articles we have read for that week.
 There will be a total of 5 reading journals due during the term.
-Each is worth 4 points.
-Students who wait until the end of the term to turn in their reading journals will receive no credit.
+Each is worth 6 points.

-'Tis not love's going hurts my days, But that it went in little ways. -- Edna St. Vincent Millay
+Tis not love's going hurts my days, But that it went in little ways. -- Edna St. Vincent Millay